 Undergraduate financial assistance programs include loans, grants, scholarships, and student employment.
 Loans from state and federal government sources must be repaid; however, the interest rate is usually low and the repayment period is extended.
 Grants, scholarships, and income earned through student employment do not have to be repaid.
 Most of these programs are based on the financial need of the student.

 You must maintain satisfactory academic progress and complete all your classes.
 Classes for which benefits will be paid for by the VA must fulfill requirements for graduation in your stated program.
-You are allowed two programs of study.
 Any subsequent programs must be requested and approved by the VA.
 Summer credits are counted a little differently, so please check with Laura Janicki, Loyola Veterans Certifying Official (410-617-2482 or firstname.lastname@example.org) for more information.